4paradigm/OpenMLDB/docs/en/maintain/status.md

 ## Step 2: View Table Status `showtablestatus`

 After successfully executing the relevant maintenance commands, it's crucial to perform an additional verification to identify any anomalies in the table status.
-This verification can be conducted using the `showtablestatus` command within the [OpenMLDB operations and maintenance tool](https://chat.openai.com/openmldb_ops.md).
+This verification can be conducted using the `showtablestatus` command within the [OpenMLDB Operations and Maintenance Tool](https://chat.openai.com/openmldb_ops.md).
 For instance:

 ```bash
 python tools/openmldb_ops.py --openmldb_bin_path=./bin/openmldb --zk_cluster=127.0.0.1:2181 --zk_root_path=/openmldb --cmd=showtablestatus